RV12R/Ethernaut-Notes/README.md

 ```

 # 17. Magic number 42
 * contract creation code is transaction is with non recipient but with byte code in its data slot which includes initialisation codes (which includes constructor) and runtime code of the contract.
-There are specific opcodes for everything like these
+There are specific opcodes for everything in EVM.